wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 }
 ```

 The above code contains custom `CallWidget` which will be responsible for managing the application state (logging the user and managing the call).
-The `SdkState` enum represents possible states of Vonage Client SDK.
-This enum will be defined twice - one for the Flutter using Dart and one for iOS using Swift.
+The `SdkState` enum represents possible states of Vonage `Client SDK`.
+This enum will be defined twice - one for the Flutter using `Dart` and one for `iOS` using Swift.
 The widget contains `_updateView` method that will change the UI based on `SdkState` value.

-Run the application from the Xcode
+Run the application from the `Xcode`:

 ![Run from xcode](/content/blog/make-app-to-phone-call-using-ios-and-flutter/run-xcode.png)